 Fat Burning Hacks Without Calorie Counting

 I’m not an accountant.
 I’m a fitness nerd.
 Unless it involves rolling dice and adding up damage values or word counts, numbers just aren’t my thing.
-As a result, calorie counting has been a practice I’ve avoided for a while now.
+As a result, calorie counting to burn fat has been a practice I’ve avoided for a while now.

 Let’s be honest.
 Counting calories sucks.
 Not only is it tedious and often takes the joy out of eating, the very method of counting calories for fat loss has fallen under attack recently, due to this weird thing called the scientific method; you know, where we base the worth of a practice on things like evidence, proof, and research.

 Many people are starting to catch on to the suspicion that calorie counting isn’t just potentially ineffective, it might actually be counterproductive.
 This is not an article arguing one way or the other.
-Instead, it’s meant to provide insight into tried-and-true tested ways to hack your fat loss without counting calories.
+Instead, it’s meant to provide insight into tried-and-true tested ways to hack your journey to burn fat without counting calories.